 At the age of 14, she and her parents and siblings participated as pioneers in the Run of 1892 whereby they relocated to Oklahoma and settled in the future town of Dale, Pottawatomie County.

-After several years in single motherhood, on either Dec.
-11, 1902 or April 6, 1903 (conflicting records), under the name of "Edith Nora Ownby," she married Charles "Wilson" Kennedy (1873-1946), the son of Ransom B. and Sarah Margaret (McKelvey) Kennedy.
-She would have been age 25, and Wilson 29, at the time.
-(It's possible Wilson's father actually was Abraham L. Kennedy.)
+After a year of single motherhood, on Dec.
+11, 1902, in Springville, KS, under the name of "Edith Nora Ownby," she married Charles "Wilson" Kennedy (Feb.
+1, 1873-1946), the son of Ransom B. and Sarah Margaret (McKelvey) Kennedy, and stepson of Abraham Lincoln Kennedy.
+She was age 25, and Wilson 29, at the time.

-Wilson was a native of Kansas and had come to Oklahoma as a pioneer during the Run of 1889, initially settling in Dale, Pottawatomie County.
+Wilson was a native of Silver Lake, KS and had come to Oklahoma as a pioneer during the Run of 1889, initially settling in Dale, Pottawatomie County.
 He later served as a private with the 32nd United States Volunteer Infantry during the Spanish-American War.

-Their four children were Charles Edward Kennedy, Eva Mae Roberts, Doshia Marie Kennedy and Paul Lowell Kennedy.
+The four children they bore together were Charles Edward Kennedy, Eva Mae Roberts, Doshia Marie Kennedy and Paul Lowell Kennedy.

 The U.S. census of 1910 shows the Kennedys living on East Main Street in Shawnee, Pottawatomie County, OK.

-In 1910, Charles was employed as a fireman with the city fire department.
-Over the decade, his responsibilities with the department increased and he eventually became fire chief.
-He resigned from this position in 1919.
+Over the decade, Wilson's responsibilities with the department increased and he by 1919 became fire chief.
+He resigned in 1919.

 When the federal census was taken in 1920, Wilson and Edith and their children lived under his parents' roof on Philadelphia Street in Shawnee.
 Wilson's occupation was stacking flour at a local mill.